TdjHJ9zM5k/website-hosting-securing/Readme.md

 ## Disclaimer

-**This is a research project** designed to explore how multiple technologies can be integrated to host a simple, non-commercial website with minimum cost.
+**This is a research project** designed to showcase how iframe manipulation and dns configuration can be leveraged to bypass basic free-tier restrictions.
 The guide is not intended to encourage users to avoid paying for Wix's premium services.

 The author assumes **no responsibility** for any misuse of the information provided, including any breach of Wix's terms of service.